Lusail: Education

+As part of Lusail's master plan, the city is ultimately set to contain 36 schools with a capacity for 26,000 students.
+Upwards of 75,000 m2 has already been reserved for school buildings by the Lusail City Real Estate Development Company; these schools are expected to be commissioned by 2019.
+Universities in Lusail include Lusail University, UKM - Qatar (The National University of Malaysia - Qatar), and CUQ Ulster University.

+Economy

-Numerous non-energy related companies are also headquartered in Lusail.
+Numerous non-energy-related companies are also headquartered in Lusail.
 Hotel operator and developer Katara Hospitality is based in the city, as is Qatari Diar Real Estate Investment Company and its subsidiaries, such as Lusail Real Estate Development Company and utilities company Marafeq Qatar.
 Qatari Diar was responsible for launching the Lusail City Development Project in 2005.

 The Lusail Industrial Area hosts many construction companies.
 In the Lusail Ready-Mix Batching Plant Zone, two ready-mix batching plants are maintained by Qatar Alpha Beton Ready Mix, one ready-mix batching plant is maintained by SMEET, REDCO owns a precast plant, Qatar Concrete has 1 ready-mix batching plant, and HBK ReMIX operates a ready-mix factory.